Lebanon:Operations of the Islamic Resistance on Monday, Marc...

 Allah Almighty is Truthful

-- the Islamic Resistance fighters targeted at 5:02 pm the “Al-Tayhat Hill” with rocket artillery, scoring direct hits.
+- The Islamic Resistance fighters targeted at 3:00 p.m. the new "Liman" Battalion headquarters with artillery shells, scoring direct hits.

+- The Islamic Resistance fighters confronted at 4:30 p.m. the "Al-Malikiyya" Site with artillery shells, scoring direct hits.

-- the Islamic Resistance fighters targeted at 7:15 pm the “Birket Risha” Site with rocket artillery, scoring direct hits.
+- The Islamic Resistance fighters targeted at 5:45 p.m. the "Birket Risha" Site with artillery shells, scoring direct hits.

-- the Islamic Resistance fighters targeted at 7:15 pm the “Hadab Yarin” Site with rocket artillery, scoring direct hits.
+- And in response to the "Israeli" attacks on persevering southern villages and civilian homes, the Islamic Resistance fighters targeted at 10:45 p.m. a building used by "Israeli" troops in the "Metula" settlement with the appropriate weapons, scoring direct hits

 Comments